-When you're ready to print documentation from your Outjob, open the PCB Printout Properties dialog which enables designers to define and manage the printout(s) required for the specific print-based documentation you wish to generate.
+When you are ready to print documentation from your OutJob, access the PCB Printout Properties dialog (right-click on the desired output then choose Page Setup to open the appropriate Print Properties dialog, then click the Advanced button).
+In the PCB Printout Properties dialog that opens, you can define and manage the printout(s) required for the specific print-based documentation you want to generate.

-The main area of the dialog is essentially divided into three columns:
+The main area of the dialog is divided into three columns:

 A new printout can be added to the current configuration by choosing the Insert Printout command from the PCB Printout Properties dialog's right-click menu.